Connect with others who understand.

 6. P450 Oxidoreductase Deficiency

-P450 oxidoreductase deficiency (PORD) is a rare form of CAH, with about 100 reported cases of the disease.
-However, PORD is often mistaken for other types of CAH, so more people may be living with PORD.
-Researchers think that PORD may be the second most common cause of CAH in some populations, including people in Korea and Japan.
+P450 oxidoreductase deficiency (PORD) is a rare form of CAH, with about 100 reported cases worldwide.
+However, researchers believe the actual number may be higher because PORD is often misdiagnosed as other types of CAH.
+In some populations — including people in Korea and Japan — PORD may be the second most common cause of CAH.

 Cause of PORD

-PORD is caused by a change in an enzyme called P450 oxidoreductase.
+PORD is caused by changes in the POR gene, which makes P450 oxidoreductase.
 This enzyme plays an important role in making steroid hormones.

 Symptoms of PORD

 The symptoms of PORD can range from mild to severe.
-Mild PORD symptoms may include:
+Mild symptoms may include:

 • Infertility

-• Polycystic ovary syndrome (PCOS) — A hormone disorder that causes irregular menstruation, excess body hair, acne, and weight gain
+• Polycystic ovary syndrome (PCOS), a hormone disorder that causes irregular menstruation, increased body hair, acne, and weight gain

-People with moderate PORD symptoms may have ambiguous genitalia and infertility.
+Moderate PORD symptoms include atypical genitalia and infertility.

 • Joint deformities